atk14/Atk14/README.md

 * Form framework rewritten from Django by Mr. Valousek
 * A smart template engine - [Smarty](http://www.smarty.net/)
-* Excellent jQuery integration library by Mr. Ganicky (atk14.js)
+* Excellent jQuery integration library by Mr. Ganicky (https://github.com/atk14/Atk14Js)
 * A few PHP libraries developed by Mr. Tomek over last years, mainly:
   * DbMole, a database data mining creature
   * TableRecord, an ORM framework
   * a tool for sending proper emails
-	* a tool for parsing YAML and XML and so on (some of them might look pretty meaningless)
+	* tools for parsing YAML and XML and so on

-At the moment ATK14 requires PHP5.3 and Postgresql as a database engine.
-Rumours say that ATK14 works on PHP5.4 as well.
+ATK14 requires UNIX environment, PHP 5.3 or newer and Postgresql as a database engine.

 ### Installation